Trauma Helpline Number for Adolescents Near Dallas, Texas

 Understanding trauma in teens and adolescents is crucial for providing practical support.
-Trauma can stem from various sources, such as abuse, neglect, or witnessing violence, and can profoundly impact their emotional and mental well-being.
+Childhood trauma can stem from various sources, such as abuse, neglect, or witnessing violence, and can profoundly impact their emotional and mental well-being.
 Teens who experience trauma may exhibit signs like anxiety, depression, or withdrawal, which can affect their daily functioning and relationships.

-BasePoint Accepts Insurance for Teen Trauma
+BasePoint Accepts Insurance for Teen Trauma Treatment

-Teen Trauma Therapy & Treatment Admissions form
+Teen Trauma Treatment Admissions form

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.